top of page

 The Social Consequences of Media Polarization

-As media content expanded to offer a broader array of choices, people sorted themselves out by ideology and inclination.
-Whereas previously in the broadcast news era, everyone had access to the same limited options, homogenizing views to a certain extent, political junkies today find themselves able to feast on a never-ending stream of political content 24 hours a day.
+McLuhan was correct when he argued that each new information technology brings a different way for people to interact with the world by taking older technologies and refashioning them in unpredictable ways.
+However, as McLuhan knew, this can lead to unforeseen outcomes.
+[17] As content expanded to offer a broader array of choices, people sorted out by ideology and inclination.
+Whereas before, in the broadcast news era, everyone had access to the same limited options, homogenizing views to a certain extent, political junkies today can feast on a never-ending stream of political content 24 hours a day.

-Daniel Bell saw this back in the 1990s as cable television and the Internet began to gain momentum.
+Daniel Bell saw this back in the nineties as cable television and the Internet began to gain momentum.
 “Ideologically, the country is being polarized.
 To those on the Right, we are two nations: the moral and the immoral, the traditional culture against the counterculture.
 To those on the liberal Left, the United States is a society that is increasingly being riven by the rising inequalities of wealth and income in which the poor, black and white, are being left behind by the lack of economic opportunity.”[18]

-Does that still sound familiar in 2022?
+Does this still sound familiar in 2023?

-With the average American spending just under ten hours a day now connected to electronic media (computers, mobile devices, television), it is not surprising that perceptions of reality vis-à-vis the world at large have begun to diverge from personal reality.
-[19] In our media-saturated society, sensational news is front and center.
-That is hardly a new phenomenon.
-Print and broadcast news did the same and had the ability even in the 1960s and 1970s to shift opinions and cause pessimism about the state of things.
+In our info-saturated society, sensational news is front and center.
+This is not a new phenomenon.
+Print and broadcast news did the same and had the ability in the 1960s and 1970s to shift opinions and cause pessimism about the state of affairs.
 [20]

-The difference today is that people spend much more time exposed to a vast deluge of information.
-Neil Postman calls this media environment a peek-a-boo world, “…where now this event, now that, pops into view for a moment, then vanishes again.”
-[21] Anyone who has watched cable news or surfed the Internet understands how this works.
-A plane crash in Europe, a police chase in Los Angeles, a school shooting in Colorado, an outbreak in Brazil; each of these and more hits the viewer in quick succession and often in the span of minutes.
+Anyone who has watched cable news or surfed the Internet understands how this works.
+A plane crash in China, a police chase in Los Angeles, a school shooting in Colorado, an outbreak in Brazil; each of these and more hits the viewer in quick succession and often in the span of minutes.
+According to Postman, our exposure to this kind of content induces the existential anxiety that we live in a world out of control and beyond our control.

-According to Postman, our exposure to this peek-a-boo world induces anxiety that we live in a world out of control and beyond our control.
-“When the supply of information is no longer controllable, a general breakdown in psychic tranquility and social purpose occurs.
+When the supply of information is no longer controllable, a general breakdown in psychic tranquility and social purpose occurs.
 Without defenses, people have no way of finding meaning in their experiences, lose their capacity to remember, and have difficulty imagining reasonable futures.”
-[22] The more shocking the story, the more it can often be given a partisan spin, and so the more Balkanized the public becomes.
+[22]

 Two Versions of Reality: Pessimism vs. Optimism

-Second, there is another mode of perception, one almost entirely mediated through electronic media.
-To borrow McLuhan’s terminology, this is the realm of the extended senses.
-This too is a world outside our heads, but one beyond our immediate perceptions.
-This is a world of shock, drama, and titillation.
-The result is that the individual endures a daily barrage of war, terror, natural disaster, crime, corruption, and other mayhem, all delivered at a constant fever pitch and often with a subtle ideological bias.
-The more time people spend living in this technologically mediated reality, created and often delivered with great sophistication by media platforms aggressively competing for our attention, the more skewed our view of reality becomes.
+The result is that the technologically-mediated individual endures a daily barrage of war, terror, natural disaster, crime, corruption, and other mayhem, all delivered at a constant fever pitch and often with a (or not) subtle ideological bias.
+The more time people spend living in this technologically mediated reality, these days generated with great sophistication by platforms aggressively competing for our attention, the more skewed our view of reality becomes.

-Subsequent research since 1997 confirms that this gap between personal and national optimism remains.
-In a 2013 survey, only 34% of Americans were optimistic that the next generation would have it better than the present one, while 64% were optimistic about their own children’s prospects.
 Andrew Kohut, founding director of the Pew Research Center notes: “On balance it seems that the closer one gets to home, the more positive people are about their children’s prospects.
 The country’s kids will not do so well, but my own kids will at least match me or do better.”
 [25]

 Conclusion

-Guy Debord once wrote, “When the real world is transformed into mere images, mere images become real beings – figments that provide the direct motivations for a hypnotic behavior.”
-[26] This has certainly turned out to be the case regarding how we interact with our technology.
-As we spend ever more of our time connected to a world of “mere images,” created to demand our attention so that our attention finally demands their creation, it should come as no surprise that the line between the real world and this world of images begins to blur.
+As we spend ever more of our time connected to a world of “mere images,” created to demand our attention so that our attention demands their creation, it should come as no surprise that the line between the real world and this one of images begins to blur.
 This blurring forces the media-saturated individual to maintain two realities: the reality of the day-to-day, and the reality of images.

-When that happens, when distorted perception comes to govern actual behavior, the risk is that people will eventually begin to seek more solutions from this realm, and not from Lippmann’s pool of experts, or even their own relevant direct experience.
-In this case, people will seek solace by sorting themselves into partisan groups that tell them what they want to hear.
-Or perhaps they will turn to a charismatic reality television star for president because he tells them what they want to hear and they can no longer tell the difference between realities on and off-screen.
-Perhaps they'll end up storming the American Capitol because of a Big Lie they believed from this warped media reality.
+When that happens, when distorted perception comes to govern actual behavior, the risk is people will eventually begin seeking solutions from this realm, and not from Lippmann’s pool of experts, or even their own relevant direct experience.
+In this case, people will seek out solace by sorting themselves into partisan groups that don't threaten their worldviews and protect them from competing ones.

 Supplementary Material